soumyadip-adak99/soumyadip-adak99/README.md

 ## 🎓 Education Journey

-I'm pursuing my degree in Bachelor of Computer Applications (BCA), balancing academic learning with hands-on project development.
+I'm pursuing my Bachelor of Computer Applications (BCA) degree, balancing academic learning with hands-on project development.
 Each project is an opportunity to apply classroom concepts to real-world challenges and grow my technical skills.

 ## 🌱 Learning Journey